archethic-foundation/archethic-docs/docs/participate/bridge/usage/bridge-front.md

 :::

+## Prerequisites

+To bridge, you must first configure your EVM wallet for the testnet networks with which you wish to interact, as well as obtain funds.
+We recommend consulting the testnet-related information in the [dedicated FAQ section](/FAQ/bridge-2-ways#testnet).

 ## Welcome Screen

 Upon accessing the Archethic Bridge application, you are greeted with a welcome screen.
 To begin, click on the 'Bridge' button.